UniversityRescueSquad/GpxGenerator/README.md

 # GpxGenerator

-This project devides a given land area into smaller squares in order to coduct full-scale search and rescue operations.
+The GpxGenerator project is a tool designed to divide a given land area into smaller squares in order to conduct full-scale search and rescue operations.

 ## Description

-University Rescue Squad is a first responders rescue organization in Bulgaria that conducts search and rescue (SaR) operations in all kinds of natural terain.
-In order to guarantee and ensure a complete and thorough search of a particular area, rescuers are splitting this area into smaller quadrants that are later used for better navigation, more specific task setting for different SaR teams and easier tracking of what areas have already been searched.
-This project is meant to help SaR operaions by prociding a .gpx file with a grid of quadrants in a given area where rescuers need to work.
-This .gpx file is after that sent to GPS devices and used for communications with operational headquatters.
+The University Rescue Squad is a first responders rescue organization in Bulgaria that conducts search and rescue (SaR) operations in all kinds of natural terrain.
+To ensure a complete and thorough search of a particular area, rescuers split the area into smaller quadrants that are later used for better navigation, more specific task setting for different SaR teams, and easier tracking of what areas have already been searched.

+The GpxGenerator project helps SaR operations by providing a .gpx file with a grid of quadrants in a given area where rescuers need to work.
+This .gpx file is sent to GPS devices and used for communications with operational headquarters.

 ## Installation